Measure theoretic properties of large products of consecutive partial quotients

 and

-The terms of the sequence $(q_n(x))_{n\geq 1}$ are called continuants.
-Observe that the $n$-th continuant depends only on the first partial $n$ quotients of $x$.
-Therefore, any other number $y$ whose first $n$ partial quotients are exactly those of $x$ also has the same continuants as $x$.
-When we consider the partial quotients as functions on $[0,1)$, we can easily determined their inverse images.
-For each $n\in\Na$ and $\bfa=(a_1,\ldots, a_n)\in\Na^n$, the fundamental interval $I_n(\bfa)$ is
+The terms of the sequence $(q_n(x))_{n\geq 1}$ are called \textbf{continuants}.
+Clearly, the $n$th continuant depends only on the first $n$ partial quotients of $x$.
+Therefore, any other number $y$ whose first $n$ partial quotients are exactly those of $x$ has the same first $n$ continuants as $x$.
+For each $n\in\Na$ and $\bfa=(a_1,\ldots, a_n)\in\Na^n$, the \textbf{fundamental interval} $I_n(\bfa)$ is

-In the following, we denote by $q_n(\bfa)$ the $n$-th convergent of any number in $I_n(\bfa)$.
-We omit the argument of $q_n$ if there is no risk of ambiguity. \begin{lem01}[{\cite[Section 12]{KhinchinCFBook}}] There are some absolute constants such that for all $n\in\Na$ and all $\bfa\in\Na^n$ we have
+In the following, we denote by $q_n(\bfa)$ the $n$-th continuant of any number in $I_n(\bfa)$.
+We omit the argument of $q_n$ if there is no risk of ambiguity. \begin{lem01}[{\cite[Section 12]{KhinchinCFBook}}] There are absolute constants such that for all $n\in\Na$ and all $\bfa\in\Na^n$ we have

-\end{lem01} For any $n,m\in\Na$, $\bfa=(a_1,\ldots, a_n)\in\Na^n$, and $\bfb=(b_1,\ldots, b_m)\in\Na^m$, we write
+\end{lem01} For any $n,m\in\Na$, $\bfa=(a_1,\ldots, a_n)\in\Na^n$ and $\bfb=(b_1,\ldots, b_m)\in\Na^m$, we write

 \begin{lem01}[{\cite[Proposition 1.1]{HensleyBook}}] For any $m,n\in\Na$, $\bfa\in\Na^n$, and $\bfb\in\Na^m$,

 \end{lem01} \begin{lem01}[{\cite[Lemma 2.1]{Wu2006}}] For any $n\in\Na$, $\bfa=(a_1,\ldots, a_n)\in\Na^n$, and $k\in\{1,\ldots,n\}$, we have